 AMANDALA has been the nation’s most read newspaper since Belize’s Independence in 1981.
-The success of the organization has also come from a team of dedicated reporters, editors and officer personnel, supported by the newspaper’s publisher, Evan X Hyde.
+The success of the organization has also come from a team of dedicated reporters, editors and office personnel, supported by the newspaper’s publisher, Evan X Hyde.

 |AMANDALA’S MANAGEMENT & STAFF|